joaquinmenendez/Cloud_Computing_Project_2/README.md

 > gsutil mb -p $PROJECT_NAME -c standard -l *us-east1* -b on gs://*describe_csv_bucket*/

-** Note : If you want to run directly from the Docker file to modify this values in the `Dockerfile` file **
+*Note : If you want to run directly from the Docker file  modify these values in the `Dockerfile` file*

 ## Create a `requirements.txt`
 ```bash